Btrfs: Log tree

 An fsync request commits modified data immediately to stable storage. fsync-heavy workloads (like a database or a virtual machine whose running OS fsyncs frequently) could potentially generate a great deal of redundant write I/O by forcing the file system to repeatedly copy-on-write and flush frequently modified parts of trees to storage.
 To avoid this, a temporary per-subvolume log tree is created to journal fsync-triggered copies on write.
 Log trees are self-contained, tracking their own extents and keeping their own checksum items.
 Their items are replayed and deleted at the next full tree commit or (if there was a system crash) at the next remount.

 Chunk and device trees

 Block devices are divided into physical chunks of 1 GiB for data and 256 MiB for metadata.
 Physical chunks across multiple devices can be mirrored or striped together into a single logical chunk.
-These logical chunks are combined into a single logical address space that the rest of the filesystem uses.
+These logical chunks are combined into a single logical address space that the rest of the file-system uses.

 The chunk tree tracks this by storing each device therein as a device item and logical chunks as chunk map items, which provide a forward mapping from logical to physical addresses by storing their offsets in the least significant 64 bits of their key.
 Chunk map items can be one of several different types: